Pull to refresh

 Operating largest U.S. delivery network, partnering with FedEx

 Amazon was UPS's largest customer for nearly three decades.
-Now UPS is walking away from the business.
-On January 27, 2026, the parcel carrier announced 30,000 additional job cuts and 24 facility closures as it accelerates a plan to slash Amazon deliveries by more than half—calling the relationship 'extraordinarily dilutive' to its profit margins.
-UPS stock rose 4% in pre-market trading on the earnings beat before concerns about a weak first-quarter outlook tempered investor enthusiasm.
+On January 27, 2026, UPS announced 30,000 additional job cuts and 24 facility closures to slash Amazon deliveries by more than half, calling the relationship 'extraordinarily dilutive' to profit margins.
+UPS stock rose 4% in pre-market trading on the earnings beat, then pulled back on a weak first-quarter outlook.

 The race to put AI in your kitchen